 How To Stop Auxiliary Heat From Coming On

 It is nearly impossible to fully prevent the auxiliary heat from coming on when you are located in the North East United States.
 The heat pump system is very efficient, especially when the temperatures are above 40 degrees.
-However, when the temperature dips below 40 degrees your heat pump may struggle to withdraw enough heat from the outdoor air to properly warm your home.
-The auxiliary heat is an essential function for maintaining optimal comfort in your home.
+However, when the temperature dips below 40 degrees, your heat pump may struggle to withdraw enough heat from the outdoor air to properly warm your home.
+The auxiliary heat is an essential function for maintaining optimal home comfort.

 In addition, when the temperature setting is raised more than three degrees, the heat pump will not reach the set temperature in a quick enough time, so the auxiliary heat will kick on for assistance.

-A lot of times it's the small things that add up.
-Who knew loose wires on the defrost control board or a faulty reversing valve could cause so much stress!
-But with a heating maintenance, you can leave the frustration of high utility bills and cold nights in the past.
-During a heating maintenance, an HVAC pro will inspect the condition and functionality of heating component.
+A lot of times, it's the small things that add up.
+Who knew loose wires on the defrost control board or a faulty reversing valve could cause so much stress?
+But with heating maintenance, you can leave the frustration of high utility bills and cold nights in the past.
+During heating maintenance, an HVAC pro will inspect the condition and functionality of your heating component.
 Next, they will clean and adjust any part as needed to ensure optimal heating performance.
 Maintenance, or a tune-up, is the best way to reduce tapping into your supplemental heat.
 Even if everything seems to be running smoothly, it’s better to catch any potential problems before they turn into costly repairs.

 Restore Your Heat With An HVAC Pro